Vitols999/QMS-WIKI/DocGisItemsRte.md

 Here is an example of route optimization:

-* Given are randomly located waypoints on zhe Berlin A10 motorway ring road, the red ones are the start and the end points of the route:
+* Given are randomly located waypoints on the Berlin A10 motorway ring road, the red ones are the start and the end points of the route:

     ![A10 waypoints][A10_1]